mhweiner/lambdaconf/README.md

 ### 4. Typescript Configuration (tsconfig.json)

-Make sure the `conf/Conf.d.ts` file will be picked up by your Typescript parser.
+Make sure the generated `conf/Conf.d.ts` file will be picked up by your Typescript parser.
 One way to do this is by including it in your `includes` directive like so:

 ```json
   "include":[